HL7/davinci-pct/input/pagecontent/gfe_submission_and_aeob_overview.md

 7. The payer system provides an endpoint at the URL provided in Step 3 whereby the provider can poll for GFE processing status.
   * If the response is in-progress, the endpoint returns an HTTP status code of 202 Accepted, indicating that the provider should poll again later.
 The payer system should return a Retry-After header with each in-progress polling response, and the client should use this information to inform the timing of the next polling request.
   * If the response is an error, the endpoint returns an HTTP status code of 4XX or 5XX, and the body of the response is an OperationOutcome detailing the error.
   * If the response is successful, the endpoint returns an HTTP status code of 200 OK, and the body of the request is a [Bundle resource of type batch-response](https://www.hl7.org/fhir/codesystem-bundle-type.html#bundle-type-batch-response).
-This batch-response bundle SHOULD contain the completed AEOB Bundle and MAY contain one or more OperationOutcome resources with additional information regarding GFE/AEOB processing.
-If the batch-response Bundle does not contain an AEOB Bundle, then it SHALL contain at least one OperationOutcome resource detailing the reason why the AEOB Bundle is not present (e.g. the AEOB was sent directly to the patient and will not be returned to the provider).
+This batch-response bundle **SHOULD** contain the completed [AEOB Packet](StructureDefinition-davinci-pct-aeob-packet.html) and **MAY** contain one or more OperationOutcome resources with additional information regarding GFE/AEOB processing.
+If the batch-response Bundle does not contain an [AEOB Packet](StructureDefinition-davinci-pct-aeob-packet.html), then it **SHALL** contain at least one OperationOutcome resource detailing the reason why the [AEOB Packet](StructureDefinition-davinci-pct-aeob-packet.html) is not present (e.g. the AEOB was sent directly to the patient and will not be returned to the provider).

 The individual steps from the provider and patient perspective are detailed in the sections below.